 During a divorce, many parents fight about what courts call “child custody.”
 If you ask the average person, who isn’t going through or hasn’t gone through a divorce, to define the word “custody,” the first definition is usually something like “where people go when they are suspects of a crime or convicted of a crime, like in jail or prison.”
 Why is a word with this most common meaning … [Read more...] about A Child Custody Order or a Mutually Created Co-parenting Plan: Which Is Best

 Separation and divorce are crises for families.
 The COVID-19 pandemic adds another layer of crisis on co-parents and their children, who are already stressed.
 The virus is endangering lives world-wide.
 In record numbers, people are losing their jobs, their income, and their familial and social connections.
 Those who still have their jobs are balancing working virtually from home, taking … [Read more...] about Co-parenting during the Pandemic Brings Danger and Opportunity

 California co-parents and their children are living in unfamiliar territory, that can cause unprecedented stress for all family members.
 Parents working from home are feeling unprepared for their virtual work life, while trying to manage their non-school age children and assist their older children with online school instruction and homework.
-For some shelter-at-home orders … [Read more...] about Co-Parenting in California during the COVID-19 Pandemic: Challenges and Opportunities
+For some shelter-at-home orders are interfering … [Read more...] about Co-Parenting in California during the COVID-19 Pandemic: Challenges and Opportunities